sama-cc/Phase-1-Project/README.md

 2. Pokemon 2 Entry Box - This box can use either a pokemon's name or Pokedex Entry # to submit as the second pokemon to compare.

-3. The "Compare" button - This button is used to submit the two pokemon to compare once a pokemon name or Pokedex Entry # has been input into both Entry Boxes.
+3. The "Compare Pokemon" button - This button is used to submit the two pokemon to compare once a pokemon name or Pokedex Entry # has been input into both Entry Boxes.
 If a valid pokemon name or Pokedex # has not been entered into either box then an error will be displayed for one or both of the boxes.
 For more help, please see the FAQ or Support sections.

 4. The "Hide" button - This button will hide the input form.
 It becomes the "Choose Pokemon to Compare" button once the form is hidden.